shcaba/Vermilion-rockfish-OR-WA-2021/OR/write_up/_main.knit.md

 ### Growth (Length-at-Age)

-The length-at-age was estimated for female and male Vermilion rockfish using data collected from fishery-independent data sources off the coast of California that were collected from 2004-2019 (Table \ref{tab:len-at-age-samps} and Figure \ref{fig:len-age-data}).
+The length-at-age was estimated for female and male vermilion rockfish using data collected from fishery-independent data sources off the coast of California that were collected from 2004-2019 (Table \ref{tab:len-at-age-samps} and Figure \ref{fig:len-age-data}).
 Males are smaller than females, but much less susceptible to capture by hook and line, so the trawl fishery provided an important source of small individuals.
 Figure \ref{fig:len-age} shows the lengths and ages for all years by data source as well as predicted von Bertalanffy fits to the data.
 Females grow larger than males and sex-specific growth parameters were estimated at the following values:

 \begin{centering}

-Females $L_{\infty}$ = 26.7 cm; $k$ = 0.124; $t_0$ = -2.85
+Females $L_{\infty}$ = 57 cm; $k$ = 0.146; $t_0$ = -0.9

-Males $L_{\infty}$ = 20.8 cm; $k$ = 0.246; $t_0$ = -1.66
+Males $L_{\infty}$ = 54.1 cm; $k$ = 0.187; $t_0$ = 0.22

 \end{centering}

 \vspace{0.5cm}

 The length-at-age by sex and the coefficient of variation by size used in the model is shown in Figure \ref{fig:len-age-ss}.